microsoft/OSPO/repository_cohorts/framework/docs/index.md

 -----------------

-## User inputs are used in a SQL query that filters data in tables and plots below
+## These user inputs are used in a SQL query below and filters ALL tables and plots below

 ```js